ARMmbed/mbed-client/docs/porting-guide.md

 The `mbed-client` module uses the platform name that each target defines to choose which `mbed-client-<platform-name>` module to depend on to provide the platform-specific implementation.

-# Porting mbed Client to a different board
+# Porting mbed Client to a different platform

 To port mbed Client to a new platform: